ymniquet/eQuimageLab/src/equimagelab/docs/source/composite.rst

    CIE_chroma
    CIE_saturation

-Moreover, the following functions of eQuimageLab return the luma and lightness of a :py:class:`numpy.ndarray` (or of a :py:class:`Image <equimagelab.equimage.image.Image>` object with a RGB color model):
+Moreover, the following functions of eQuimageLab return the luma and lightness of a :py:class:`numpy.ndarray` (or of an :py:class:`Image <equimagelab.equimage.image.Image>` object) containing a RGB image:

 .. currentmodule:: equimagelab.equimage.image_colorspaces